billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 import type { Post } from "src/content/config.ts";
 ```

-The command `git diff --name-status --staged` writes to out `stdout` so we can read from it in Node by using `process.stdin`.
+The command `git diff --name-status --staged` writes to out `stdout`, so we can read from it in Node by using `process.stdin`.

 Here we're listening to the event "readable" which is a stream of bytes.
 Then each chunk is appended in our `data` variable.